One-Pan Veggie & Butter Bean Orzo

 Ingredients

-salt and freshly ground black pepper
+• sea salt and black pepper

 Method